Need fresh thinking? Help is a few keystrokes away.

 In fact, health care marketing is a core category at LAVIDGE.
 We invest in primary research to keep abreast of consumer shifts in the health care industry.

 For example, in 2016, we launched our first healthcare research study and published the results in 2017.
-We followed up by publishing an entire content suite of healthcare-related advice on how to apply the information to a host of marketing and advertising capabilities from Public Relations to Analytics to help industry players achieve their goals.
+We followed up by publishing an entire content suite of healthcare-related advice on how to apply the information to a host of marketing and advertising services from Publicity to Media to help industry players achieve their goals.

 Our current study digs deeper and provides updates on what’s most important to healthcare consumers today.